udulko2/study-react-app/README.md

 ## GitHub Pages Deployment config

 This branch contains changes in package.json file required to build react application, and deploy it to GitHub Pages site.
+Build represents files (sources) for publishing on server.

 Publishing sources for GitHub Pages site are located in `gh-pages` branch.